 A Celebration of American Family Stories

-In response to the Coronavirus pandemic Joe is offering to send a Story-A-Day in an email to anyone who requests it.
-The recorded stories will be from 2 - 6 minutes in length and formatted as 128kbs-Mp3 files to minimize their size.
-The stories are selected to help bring a bit of encouragment and reflection on the power of families and communities to overcome hardship by pulling together.
-Plus a bit of humor to keep our spirits up.
-They will be posted here too.
+In response to the Coronavirus pandemic, Joe is emailing a family story each day to anyone who requests it.
+These recorded stories will be roughly 3 to 9 minutes in length and formatted as 128kbs-Mp3 files to minimize their size.
+The stories are selected to provide a bit of encouragment and help us reflect on the power of families and communities to overcome hardship by pulling together—plus a bit of humor to keep our spirits up.
+They will also be posted on this website.

-1 (St. Patrick's Day) – Kevin Burke / Pony Cart
+1 Kevin Burke - Joke with the Pony Cart

-And since today is St. Patrick's Day I am sending along a story told by Irish fiddler Kevin Burke.
-Kevin grew up in London, the son of Irish parents, and he would go with the family to Ireland to visit his grandparents.
+In honor of St. Patrick's Day, here is a story told by Irish fiddler Kevin Burke.
+Kevin grew up in London, the son of Irish parents, and he would go with the family to Ireland when he was young to visit his grandparents.
 Here are some memories of those visits and a prank once pulled on his grandfather.

-Here is our second story-a-day told by Alan Hayashi who when I recorded him he was the head medical officer for Placer County in California.
-As we think and appreciate what public health officials do to keep us safe, it might be a good thing to consider the influences that led them to take on this challenging work.
-Of course, if you have any comments I'd love to hear them.
+This story is told by Alan Hayashi who, when I recorded him, was the head medical officer for Placer County in California.
+As we think and appreciate what public health officials do to keep us safe, it might worth considering the influences that led them to take on this challenging work.
+Music is by the Ink Spots.

-Today's story is a series of recollections by Maira Mazziotti Gillan about her Italian-born mother.
-As I thought about the suffering in Italy as well as our own country, I thought of Maria.
+For this story, Maira Mazziotti Gillan talks about her Italian-born mother.
+As I thought about the suffering caused by the pandemic in Italy as well as our own country, I thought of Maria.
 She is a respected poet and the founding director of the Paterson Poetry Center in Paterson, New Jersey, the city where I did most of my growing up.
-Paterson was and continues to be a community of immigrants, a place people come to hoping to improve their lot in life.
+Paterson was, and continues to be, a community of immigrants, a place people come to hoping to improve their lot in life.
 Hope you enjoy Maria's enthusiasm for this experiment we call America.

 By way of saying goodbye to this St. Patrick's Day week, today's story comes from Michael Pritchard.
 Michael is an actor who has worked with troubled youth for many years.
 I met Michael and recorded his family stories when I was giving a talk at a juvenile justice conference where he was also a presenter.

-I find music a great help when I’m faced with difficulties.
-Here are a pair of short stories about the role music played each family’s life.
-The first is told by Eric Funk.
-He is a composer, musician, and professor of music at Montana State University in Bozeman.
+I find music a great help when I’m confronted by difficulties.
+Here are two short stories about the role music played the family of each teller.
+The first is told by Eric Funk who is an award-winning composer, musician, and professor of music at Montana State University in Bozeman.
 I interviewed Eric for my Rosin the Bow radio series.

 I became friends with Dr. Bill Durbrow when Paula and I lived in Nevada City, California.
 He often came over to our house and played wonderful Stephen Foster songs on our piano.
 I miss those visits.

-5 Eric Funk/Opera Day Bill Durbrow/ Chopin Waltzes
+5 Eric Funk - Opera Day and Bill Durbrow - Chopin Waltzes

-As people struggle just to figure out how they will meet their basic bodily needs, food—clothing, and shelter—this story by Olga Andreyev Carlisle speaks to the needs of the soul.
-In this case, beauty.
+As people struggle just to figure out how they will meet their basic bodily needs: food, clothing, and shelter, consider this story by Olga Andreyev Carlisle that addresses the needs of the soul—in this case, beauty.

 When I first met James Farris, he was serving as a juvenile judge in Beaumont, Texas.
-Here are two short stories that I culled from a longer interview in which Judge Farris talked about his family and his memories of his father.
-I picked these stories because, with schools being closed in many communities for the foreseeable future, many parents find themselves spending more time with their children than they had planned.
+Here are two short stories that I culled from a longer interview with Judge Farris in which he talked about his family and his memories of his father.
+I picked these stories because, with schools being closed in many communities for the foreseeable future, parents find themselves spending more time with their children than they had planned.
 In Judge Farris’ story, we meet a parent who made a decision to spend extra time with his son because he believed his son needed that special kind of attention.

-8 Betty Farmer - Beans Worked Me Hard
+8 Betty Farmer - Those Beans Worked Me Hard

-People are realizing now more than ever how important it is that people tell the truth, especially those in leadership positions.
+Our leaders should tell us the truth.
 When they don’t, they risk making the situation a whole lot worse than it needs to be.
-I met and interviewed Betty Farmer at the West Virginia Folk Festival in Glenville, West Virginia, some years ago.
+Some years ago I met and interviewed Betty Farmer at the West Virginia Folk Festival in Glenville, West Virginia.
 She was one of the “Belles,” women over the age of seventy who were selected by each county in West Virginia to represent them at the festival.
 She had many good stories to tell and this one reminds us why it’s usually a good idea to tell the truth.
-Hope you enjoy it.

 10 Stan Miller - The Reunion

 Les Purce is an African-American who grew up in Pocatello, Idaho.
 When I met Les and recorded his family stories he was the president of the Evergreen State College here in Olympia, Washington.
-Here he tells a story about a fortune teller who helps Les’ grandmother Birdie prepare for what fate has in store for her.
+Here he tells a story about a fortune teller who helped Les’ grandmother Birdie prepare for what fate had in store for her.

 11 Joanna Robinson - The Fire

-On Friday’s Morning Edition, NPR ran a story about how women are mourning the fact that they are prevented from going to their hairdressers because of fear of the Covid19.
-The news story made me think of a memory that Frank Orlando shared with me about his mother and how she did far more for her customers than just wash, cut, and style their hair.
+On Friday’s Morning Edition, NPR ran a story about how women are mourning the fact that they are prevented from going to their hairdressers because of fear of contracting Covid-19.
+The story made me think of a memory that Frank Orlando shared with me about his mother and how she did far more for her customers than just wash, cut, and style their hair.

-13 James Houston - Thoughts on Family Stories
+13 James Houston - Why We Tell Family Stories

 Some of us today who are being forced to stay at home are thinking more and more about our families and our own lives.
-Maybe you have considered writing down your stories.
-But then you think, perhaps, that nobody will publish your story or the story of your family, so why bother.
+Maybe you have considered writing down your stories but then you think, perhaps, that nobody will publish them so why bother.
 As a writer myself, I find the act of writing deeply satisfying whether or not I believe what I am writing will get published.
-It’s a journey, the writing, a great way to develop the reflective powers of my brain and mind.
-James Houston was a writer who died in 2009.
+It’s a journey, the writing, a great way to develop my reflective powers.
+James Houston is a writer who died in 2009.
 He was also my friend.
 His fiction and non-fiction books chronicled the history of the West and the Pacific Rim.
-When I was going around recording people telling their family stories I asked him to share his thoughts on the subject of family stories and why we sometimes feel compelled to tell them.
+When I was traveling about recording people telling their family stories, I asked him to share his thoughts on the subject of family stories and why we sometimes feel compelled to tell them.
 So take his advice and start writing.
 If nothing else, it will help pass the time.

 14 Billy Cornette - A Civil War Story